MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - fixing bugs related to adding update functionalities to master pages which includes Countries, States, Cities, and Currencies
 - the fixing process is on the run! it is not finished yet!

+## 2022-3-16
+### Changes

+- fixing bugs related to update pages in the following maters (Countries - States - Cities - Currencies)
+- removing all unrelated and not working code from address file